 The 2000s are all about the amazing stories of young people taking risks and following their passion.
-Twenty-something icons like Mark Zuckerberg, David Karp, founder of Tumblr and Andrew Mason, CEO of Groupon, give us all hope of bringing good ideas to fruition and making millions in the process, they make us think, ‘what would it be like to start your own business?’
+Entrepreneurial icons like Whitney Wolfe Herd, founder of Bumble, and Honey Pot Founder Beatrice Dixon, give us all hope of bringing good ideas to fruition and making millions in the process.
+They make us think, ‘what would it be like to start my own business?’

-The idea to start your own business, although growing in popularity, is still the road less traveled.
+The idea to start your own business is still the road less traveled.
 This means that even with a ton of great resources and mentors available, getting a business off the ground means no one can give you the answer – it’s all you!

 Let’s face it, we’re not all cut out to be the next Mark Zuckerbergs, BUT there are still a lot of great ideas to be brought to fruition and money to be made.
 The process of getting there just might be a little more practical.
 One of the hardest things to do is fund your business and make the transition from your “day job” to your dream job.
 However, I believe they don’t have to be different things.
 What if your day job could help you create your business?

 Your current job actually has more resources that can help you than you think.
 Start by shifting your mindset so that you go into work each day and ask, “How can this job work for me today?”
 Ask yourself these 5 questions about your current job and take action.